 A pregnant woman has a strong motive to quit drugs.
 Drinking alcohol or using drugs while pregnant can harm not only the mother but also the fetus, as these substances cross the placenta.
 Detox, especially if done cold turkey, can cause stress on the fetus such as preterm labor or severe fetal distress.

-Detox with medical supervision is an absolute must for pregnant women, as withdrawal symptoms may be especially harmful to the fetus.
+Detox with supervised detox supervision is an absolute must for pregnant women, as withdrawal symptoms may be especially harmful to the fetus.
 The goal of detox for pregnant women is to prevent relapse and manage pain.

 Detox specialists can keep fetuses safe and healthy by treating pregnant women in detox.

 Doctors often prescribe medications to stabilize pregnant women in detox.
 Alcohol and opiate detox usually pose the most risks to the fetus.